Phyllite, quartzitic and micaceous schists

 Metamorphic schists (phyllite, quartzitic and micaceous) are used in the building construction as the major component of a fine gravel cover of roll tar paper (phyllite and micaceous schists), in an agriculture as inert dust carrier of pesticides (phyllite and micaceous schists), and in the manufacture of fire-proof materials as one of the major components of a fire-proof cement (quartzitic schists).

-Three deposits of phyllite schists from Opolskie Voivodeship are the only deposits of that raw material hitherto documented in Poland: Chomiąża, Dewon-Pokrzywna and Dewon-Pokrzywna 2.
-Anticipated economic resources of phyllite schists in Poland were estimated as of the end of 2018 at 16,336.30 thousand tonnes.
-Similarly to the previous years, the exploitation was carried out only from Dewon-Pokrzywna deposit – it amounted to 159.99 thousand tonnes and decreased by 2.02 thousand tonnes (1.25%) in comparison with 2017.
-The anticipated economic resources of this deposit decreased by 220.08 thousand tonnes (1.57%) due to the exploitation and losses and amounted to 13,763.26 thousand tonnes.
-Two other deposits are not being exploited.
+Three deposits of phyllite schists are documented within 3 deposits in Opolskie Voivodeship (map): Chomiąża, Dewon-Pokrzywna and Dewon-Pokrzywna 2.
+The total anticipated economic resources of phyllite schists amounted to 16,186.79 thousand tonnes as of 31.12.2019.
+Similarly to the previous years, the exploitation was carried out only from Dewon-Pokrzywna deposit – it was equal 149.51 thousand tonnes and decreased by 10.48 thousand tonnes in comparison with 2018 (it means the drop was 6.55%).
+The anticipated economic resources of this deposit decreased due to the output by 149.51 thousand tonnes (1.09%) and were equal 13,613.75 thousand tonnes.
+Two other deposits of phyllite schists have not been exploited.

-Quartzitic schists occur only within the Strzelin granite massif at Jegłowa in the Lower Silesian region (Dolnośląskie Voivodeship).
-Jegłowa deposit is still the only documented and temporarily exploited deposit of that raw material in Poland and therefore should be particularly protected.
-Its anticipated resources (beyond protective pillars) were estimated in 2018 at 8 692.66 thousand tonnes and economic resources at 2,761.40 thousand tonnes.
-The anticipated economic resources decreased by 4.37 thousand tonnes, whereas the economic resources dropped by 4.36 thousand tonnes, due to the new evidence report of the resources elaborated for the deposit.
+Quartzitic schists occur within the Strzelin granite massif in Dolnośląskie Voivodeship.
+The only one documented and temporarily exploited deposit of that raw material in Poland is Jegłowa deposit.
+Therefore, it should be particularly protected.
+Its anticipated resources (beyond protective pillars) in 2019 were equal 8 681.39 thousand tonnes and economic resources 2,750.13 thousand tonnes.
+Both types of resources decreased by 11.27 thousand tonnes each, due to the exploitation and the resources reclassification.

 Prepared by: Marcin Tymiński